unir-grupo6/backend/api-endpoints.md

   - **500 Internal Server Error**: `{ "message": "<error message>" }` — An unexpected server error occurred.

 >[!NOTE]
->All fields except `peso` and `altura` are required.
+>All fields except `peso`, `altura` y `objetivo_id` are required.
 The response always returns the updated user object.
 If `peso` and/or `altura` are provided, user metrics are updated or inserted for the current day.
 All validations are applied to the provided fields.

 ### Registration
 - **Method**: POST